5 High-Protein Mediterranean Recipes for Under $1 a Serving

 5. Tuna & White Bean Salad

 Across Italy and Spain, tuna and bean salads are beloved pantry meals.
-They are quick, protein-packed, and built entirely from inexpensive ingredients.
+They're quick, protein-rich, and built entirely from inexpensive ingredients.

-Traditionally made with canned tuna and white beans (such as cannellini or navy beans), this dish provides protein while requiring no cooking.
-Herbs, lemon, and olive oil transform basic pantry items into a refreshing Mediterranean meal rich in omega-3s, fibre, and minerals.
+Herbs, lemon, and olive oil transform basic pantry items into a meal rich in omega-3s, fibre, and minerals.

 Ingredients